einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/micromontage-field-recording.md

 ### Duration of Sound Segments

-In micromontage, individual sound segments range from tens of milliseconds to several hundreds of milliseconds in length, but sounds typically are less than one second:
+In micromontage, individual sound segments range from tens to several hundreds of milliseconds in length, but sounds typically are less than one second:

 - **20–50 ms**: shortest fragments, near the perceptual threshold of pitch/noise
 - **100–250 ms**: very short, perceived as distinct sonic impulses
-- **>300-800 ms**: less typical, but still short enough to function as “micro-objects” rather than full phrases
+- **300-800 ms**: less typical, but still short enough to function as “micro-objects” rather than full phrases

 ### Micromontage Technique